HomeLatest NewsEnterprise ITFacebook loses legal battle over halting EU-US data transfers

 The court ruling is the latest in a long-running battle between Facebook and Austrian privacy activist Max Schrems, who filed a complaint in 2013 about Facebook’s handling of his data after former U.S. National Security Agency contractor Edward Snowden’s revelations.

-Facebook has around the world and complying with the order could mean a costly and complex revamp of its operations to ensure European user data is siloed off from the U.S. It's unclear, however, what impact – if any – there would be for Facebook users.
+Facebook has data centers around the world and complying with the order could mean a costly and complex revamp of its operations to ensure European user data is siloed off from the U.S. It’s unclear, however, what impact – if any – there would be for Facebook users.

 While the case specifically targets Facebook, it could have wider ramifications for trans-Atlantic data transfers.